Freight Prepaid vs. Freight Collect: What’s The Difference?

 What Does Freight Collect Mean?

-The term “freight collect,” when listed on a transportation agreement, indicates that the receiver (or consignee) of the cargo is responsible for paying for its transportation.
-Also commonly referred to as “collect upon delivery” all charges (including any supporting/additional fees) must be borne by the consignee of shipments that are given a “freight collect” denotation.
+Also commonly referred to as “collect upon delivery” all charges (including any supporting/additional fees and freight charges) must be borne by the consignee of shipments that are given a “freight collect” denotation.

 What Are The Advantages of Freight Collect for Consignees and Shippers?

-As the consignee of a shipment, operating under freight collect, gives you a bit more control over your final costs by limiting a shipper’s (your product’s seller’s) ability to build margin into multiple points of this transaction.
-Instead of having the shipper arrange your freight’s transport, and trusting their ability to do so cost-effectively, as the consignee, you’ll gain more cost control through freight collect terms of sale.
+As the consignee of a shipment, operating under freight collect gives you a bit more control over your final costs by limiting a shipper’s (your product’s seller’s) ability to build margin into multiple points of this transaction.

-dry-van-trailers
+ATS dry-van-trailers

-For shippers, the advantage of freight collect is fairly obvious: the shipper is not responsible for paying any charges associated with transporting their goods – which can become a major expense, requiring additional resources and investment (i.e., hiring an employee, purchasing technology, managing outbound freight, etc.).
+For shippers, the advantage of freight collect is fairly obvious: the shipper is not responsible for paying any charges associated with transporting their goods – which can become a major expense requiring additional resources and investment (i.e., hiring an employee, purchasing technology, managing outbound freight, etc).

 What Does Freight Prepaid Mean?

-When “freight prepaid” is listed on a shipping agreement, all charges associated with its transport, including its freight bill and ancillary fees, are the responsibility of the shipper.
-In some instances, the term “freight prepaid” is exchanged for “prepaid & add” but these have identical meanings.
+When "freight prepaid" is listed on a shipping agreement, all charges associated with its transport, including its freight bill and ancillary fees, are the responsibility of the shipper.

 What Are The Advantages of Freight Prepaid for Consignees and Shippers?